Models¶

 Fitting the model¶

-Once a model has been built, we can train it using a dataset of forces, energies, or energies and forces, that has been created using the configurations
+Once a model has been built, we can train it using a dataset of forces, energies, or energies and forces, that has been created using the configurations module.
+If we are training only on forces:

 mymodel.fit(training_confs, training_forces)